Pollinatarr/Pollinatarr/README.md

-# uncross_seed: Find your uncross_seed torrents
+# Pollinatarr: Find your Pollinatarr torrents

-`uncross_seed` is an app designed to help you find which torrents are not available on certain trackers based on your existing torrents.
+`Pollinatarr` is an app designed to help you find which torrents are not available on certain trackers based on your existing torrents.
 It will only show you a list of releases name.
 You will have to upload torrents yourself.

 ## Requirements